finiam/old-blog.finiam.com/site/blog/predictable-react-authentication-with-the-context-api.md

 author: francisco-sousa
 category: development
 date: 2021-03-08T10:13:46.904Z
-long_description: tbd
+long_description: Managing authentication in React might feel like a non-intuitive task for many, due to the difficulty of maintaining global state on React.
+In this blog post, I make a not-so-deep dive, but still deep enough to make an intro to React's Context API and ways of keeping the global auth state without 3rd party dependencies.
 metadata:
   image: /images/react-auth-featured.jpg
   image_alt: A security guard in front of a building
-  description: Managing authentication in React might feel like a non-intuitive
-    task for many, due to being difficulty of maintaining global state on React.
+  description: Managing authentication in React might feel like a non-intuitive task for many, due to the difficulty of maintaining global state on React.
     However, React's context API is a great way of solving that, and in this blog post, I'm going to show you how.
   keywords: react, context, authentication, state, tutorial, learning
 ---

-Despite there being many React and authentication tutorials out there, I feel like I showcased this to too many people I mentored, so, this is a good time to share it with a greater audience.
+Despite there being many React and authentication tutorials out there, I feel like I showcased this to too many people I mentored over the past few months, so, this is a good time to share it with a greater audience.
 Let’s get to it.

 ## Praise be the Context

 Authentication used to be a little tricky to handle, way back in prehistoric pre-hooks time.
 When I started learning React in 2017, using a top-level component to handle authentication or delegating it to Redux was the usual way.
 Some projects I’ve worked with just didn’t deal with it at all, just having a server-rendered login page that would only get to the React app after you effectively logged in.
 To be honest, I don’t really remember the exact details, so I’m just gonna skip right ahead to what I know.

-`useContext` is our new best tool here.
+`useContext` is our best bet today.
 I use it a ton for both complex, app-wide state management, or even on smaller multi-component APIs, like making a re-usable dropdown component.
 [Kent’s blog post](https://kentcdodds.com/blog/application-state-management-with-react) is a great way to learn a bit more about the context API and how to use it effectively.

 So, in order to manage authentication, we will use React’s context API to make it available for every component on the app, so you can easily implement classic login/logout/sign-up logic on your projects.